bgebhardt/osx_bin/setup/README.md

   * Turn off new mail sound
   * Turn off new mail notifications

+## Microsoft Edge

+* Login to both work and personal accounts creating a profile for each
+* Enable Extensions you want visible
+* Select Moonlight Glow from Appearance on Personal Profile

 ## Shottr

 * Open and configure as directed